kamwithak/c/README.md

-#.c files worth taking a look at
+#.c files worth looking at

 especially this one -> atm.c